eBPF-Flowradar/eBPF-FlowRadar/notes.md

 8. make time to 280ms[x]
 9. Test with bridging[x]
 10. Test the implementation
+11. Some random packets are being sent on the interface
 # Things Need to be done
 1. Pureset need not be a set as the flows added will be unique always [x]
 2. Change implementation of single decode to perform it until no pure cells exist [x]